Paul Allen biography, quotes and net worth

 Friends Allen and Bill Gates then teamed up with classmate Ric Weiland and founded the Lakeside Programming Club.
 Here they started working on bugs in Computer Center Corporation’s software.
 They then formed Traf-O-Data to create traffic counters.

-The beginning of Microsoft
+Paul Allen and the beginning of Microsoft

 Paul Allen was an excellent student and received a perfect SAT score of 1600.
 He started his education at Washington State University, but dropped out after 2 years to work for Honeywell in Boston as a programmer.
 He convinced his friend Bill Gates to drop out of Harvard and co-found Microsoft.